 It was not until National Service that Perry began toying with the idea of using his free time to “learn things I never thought I could do on my own before”.
 This included exploring programming languages through part-time data analytics courses.
 “I realised how fun that self-development process was and also how much I liked problem solving,” says Perry.
 “So, I decided to focus on pursuing a job as a programmer after finishing NS.
 When I came home, I actually threw my chef shoes away!”

 He was soon introduced to Rocket Academy by a friend and former student.
 “I felt that Rocket Academy was a new school very different from others in Singapore,” Perry tells us.
 “During the first meeting with Kai, I got the feeling that he is very driven to see his students succeed, so I decided to try it out.
-Also, it was nice to see the founder and CEO so involved in the teaching.”
+Also, it was nice to see the founder and CEO so involved in the teaching of the curriculum.

 As Perry began the final leg of his journey towards becoming a programmer in Coding Bootcamp, he found appreciation for the strategic curriculum and comprehensive career coaching from industry seniors.
 “I felt that the course was paced well, and the topics were spread out in a way that you learn all the important things first and foremost,” says Perry.
 “After graduation, every teacher still gave me a ton of guidance in my search for a job.
 Jonathan gave me algorithm tests, Kai helped me in creating a better resume, and Lionell helped me out with an assignment.
 I was amazed!”